vasilisa-iatckova/version_control_assignment/assignment.md

  3. Save your modifications to this file so far and create a commit indicating you've answered the first 2 questions.
 Then try pushing the changes to the `upstream` destination on GitHub.
 What happens?
 Explain in your own words why does this happen?
 What are the benefits of having this `upstream` remote added when working collaboratively (Hint: read git command outputs!)?

     > Push failed because I don't have permissions to push to upstream.
 I can create a pull request for review though; that's the benefit of adding an upstream remote.
+I can probably also see what changes have been done to the main repo as I work to add my modifications.

  4. Now clone the repository for the [class website](https://github.com/WCM-datascibasics/wcm-datascibasics.github.io), and in the class website repository: